At present several campaign groups are listing boycotts on their websites as part of a broader badger cull campaign.

 However, time has passed.
 The 2012-2013 trial culls were deemed ineffective and inhumane by the government’s independent expert panel; plans to role out the cull to ten other areas within England have been dropped; the communities and farmers living within the cull zones are reportedly increasingly fed up with the badger cull.
-But, the cull was repeated in 2014 and is set to continue.
+But, even since these damning reports the cull has persisted and is set to continue.

 Boycott options – what do you think?